L-terrestris/L-terrestris.github.io/index.md

 title: EGR 557 Team 5
 ---

-# Project Title : How can foldable techniques translate a small number of actuators into motion for a robot traveling through small spaces?
+# Project Title : How can foldable techniques translate a small number of actuators into unique locomotion?

 ## Introduction
 The team's semester project begun around the general topic of _Navigating Tight Spaces with Foldable Robotics_.
-Following the preliminary research, we settled on modelling a robot with bio-inspiration from the _Lumbricus Terrestris_ commonly known as the _Common Earthworm_.
+The team was tasked with researching a more specific question through a semester-long course and following the preliminary research, we settled on modelling a robot with bio-inspiration from the _Lumbricus Terrestris_ commonly known as the _Common Earthworm_.\
-Our robot seeks to utilize the least number of actuators possible to complete this task.
+However, After half the semester, we had a major project change.
+We have shifted from tight space navigation to locomotion, and seek to answer the following question:

+“How can foldable techniques translate a small number of actuators into unique locomotion?”

+Follow [this link](/OldStuff) for details on the previous work conducted on navigating tight spaces.

 ## Team Members